shalzz/notes/Living questions.md

 * Talking/Speaking and silence
 * What is movement and stillness?
 * What is asking and knowing?
-* What is approaching and waiting?
+* What is doing and being?